-Baseline (Premandate) Utilization, Cost, and Coverage
+Baseline (Pre-mandate) Utilization, Cost, and Coverage

-Current utilization levels and cost of the mandated benefit (Section 3(h))
+1. Current utilization levels and cost of the mandated benefit (Section 3(h))

-Utilization levels
+Utilization Levels

 Current hearing-aid utilization rates for children who have hearing impairments are greater than 60%.
 A study by the Gallaudet Research Institute's Regional and National Summary of Data from the 2001-2002 Annual Survey of Deaf and Hard of Hearing Children and Youth indicates approximately 63% of children who have hearing loss use hearing aids (Gallaudet Research Institute, 2003).
-Because this 63% includes children who have and do not have coverage specifically for hearing aids, CHBRP estimates an approximate 65% rate of utilization for children who have coverage for hearing aids and an approximate 61% rate for children without such coverage.
-The difference in utilization rates is based on information from a survey conducted by the Listen Up organization, which found that approximately 1% of respondents cited costs as a barrier to obtaining a hearing aid for a child with hearing impairment (Mercer Risk, Finance & Insurance Consulting, Inc., and Maine Bureau of Insurance, 2003).
-This analysis estimates a slightly higher than 1% utilization rate difference, because there is likely to be some underreporting of cost being a barrier due to stigma-that is, respondents may not want to admit during a telephone survey that they are unable to afford a hearing aid for their child.
+Because this 63% includes children who have and do not have coverage specifically for hearing aids, CHBRP estimates an approximately 65% rate of utilization for children who have coverage for hearing aids and approximately 61% for children without such coverage.

-The approximate 61% utilization level among hearing-impaired children not covered for hearing aids may occur for a few reasons:
+An informal telephone survey by the Listen Up organization found that about 1% of respondents cited costs as a barrier to obtaining a hearing aid for a child with hearing impairment.
+An approximately 61% utilization level among hearing-impaired children not covered for hearing aids may occur for a few reasons:

-• Families make other sacrifices to obtain hearing aids for children.
+- Families make other sacrifices to obtain hearing aids for children.
 A general supposition is that families forgo expenditures on other items to obtain hearing aids for their hearing-impaired children.
-In addition, there is anecdotal evidence to suggest that individuals without coverage may purchase hearing aids but will opt for the less expensive versions using older technology (National Academy on an Aging Society, 1999).

-- Charities exist.
+In addition, there is anecdotal evidence to suggest that individuals without coverage may purchase hearing aids but will opt for the less expensive versions using older technology (National Academy on an Aging Society, 1999). - Charities exist.
 There are organizations that provide hearing aids for free or at a drastic discount, based on specified qualifications.
 The Miracle-Ear Children's Foundation provides hearing aids to children, 16 years or younger, whose families are low income but do not qualify for public support (Miracle-Ear Children's Foundation, 2004).
 A national hearing aid bank, called Hear NOW, provides new and reconditioned hearing aids for people who meet financial and medical qualifications (SOS Community Services, 2001). - Health plans and insurers provide discounts to members or subscribers.
 Although health plans and insurers generally do not cover hearing aids, some have relationships with vendors to provide a discount to their members or subscribers.
 For example, PacifiCare arranges with Newport Audiology Centers to provide members with a discount applicable towards the purchase of a hearing aid.